davidmelhart/u-portfolio/Customised/readme.txt

-/* Default build according to the Udacity guidelines and handout */
+/* Customised version of the Udacity task */